Homepage Hero Optimization

 Using site analytics, we recommended six top tasks to include in the hero along with with an updated UI and content recommendations.

-We presented the mockup options to internal stakeholders (see two are below).
+We presented the mockup options to internal stakeholders with varying messaging (see two are below).

 Although we recommended updating the background photo, we presented alternative options that used the original background photo, requested by internal stakeholders.